mesolex/mesolex/docs/adding_datasets.md

 - Add definitions of the dataset's searchable data to `mesolex/config/datasets.yml`
 - Add a new script to the management command definition in `lexicon/management/commands/import_data.py` to import the data
-- Add a JSON schema to `docs/schema/` describing the shape of the imported data
-- Add localization data to `mesolex_site/templates/mesolex_site/language_messages.js` and `mesolex_site/templates/mesolex_site/language_messages.txt`
 - Add new search form definitions to `lexicon/forms/juxt1235.py` and ` lexicon/forms/__init__.py`
 - Add new frontend templates in `mesolex_site/templates/mesolex_site/includes/search_result/`
 - Run the import and indexation scripts on the server(s) where you want to deploy the dataset

+The above steps are *necessary*; "nice-to-have" steps that make the dataset fully user- and developer-friendly also include:

+- Add a JSON schema to `docs/schema/` describing the shape of the imported data
+- Add localization data to `mesolex_site/templates/mesolex_site/language_messages.js` and `mesolex_site/templates/mesolex_site/language_messages.txt`

 These steps are broken down below, with reference to events in the Git history that provide a good illustration of the process.